The Racecourse, Northampton: 20th century

 Before the turn of the 20th century, race meetings held were becoming increasingly dangerous leading to yet more fatal accidents with jockeys and spectators due to the Racecourse's 'pathways across the course, roving spectators and the sharpness of the bends'.
 Racing was suspended on 31 March 1904 prior to being permanently withdrawn the following September.

 By 1912, the council had turned the area into a sports recreation ground.
 During the First World War the park was used as an army base for the Welsh Division and other army divisions and units.
 The Welsh Division included 16,000 men (of whom about half were billeted in houses in the town) and 7,000 horses.
 Waggons and field guns were parked on the Racecourse and the surface churned up.

 In 1917 the park was ploughed up for wartime allotments, and in 1923 a new playground was built (on the side next to East Park Parade) as well as changing rooms and a restaurant converted from the old Racecourse stand and law houses which to this present day stands as the Jade Pavilion (circa 1930), a Grade II listed building.

 At the White Elephant junction, a tram shelter was built in 1924 which would have been used to serve the electric tram system up the Kettering Road.
 However motor buses were said to have been already used in 1923 leaving the shelter redundant.

 During the Second World War, the Racecourse was again used as a barracks.
 In 1941, a Stirling bomber crashed into Gold Street in the town centre.
 Wreckage spread to George's Row but did not affect All Saints Church.
 The bomber's crew had baled out over Northampton and a body later found on the Racecourse was said to be that of the pilot.

 The park was returned to its now green state sometime between 1942 and 1948.
+Military infrastructure was still positioned on the site in 1947.
 Football, bowls, cricket and rugby once again became the activities commonly played on the Racecourse.

 Modern-day history

 In 1974, the park was used as the venue for an international heat of the Eurovision contest Jeux Sans Frontiers.
 From 1990 to 2008, the Racecourse held the Northampton Balloon Festival each August.
 The festival drew tens of thousands of people and was seen as a similar event held on a larger scale in Bristol.
 Due to poor attendances due to a combination of bad weather and festival income, the council moved the festival to Billing Aquadrome in 2008.
+The Balloon Festival returned to the Racecourse in 2023.